-Our team is committed to providing the most advanced treatment options available for scoliosis and other spinal conditions.
-Treatments include:
+A number of non-surgical treatment options are available for scoliosis and other spinal conditions.

 Careful Observation– In many cases, a child’s spinal deformity may require only close monitoring during skeletal growth.
 The Spine Center has many methods to non-invasively monitor and assess spinal deformities.
 Our EOS imaging system was the first installed in a pediatric hospital in the United States and offers the lowest radiation exposure of any system available.
 Our patients’ radiation exposure is reduced from 10-50 times compared to routine radiographs.
 These microdose exposures enhance the safety of our scoliosis monitoring program.

 Physical Therapy– Rady Children’s Physical Therapy Department works closely with the Spine Center to provide exercise programs and other physical therapy modalities to address pain and muscular imbalance associated with spinal conditions, with the goal of maximizing physical function.
 We are committed to maintaining a strong core for our patients and augment bracing with individualized exercise programs.